On the lattices of exact and weakly exact structures: Weakly exact and exact structures

-\begin{remark} Note that, contrary to exact structures (see \cite[Proposition 2.9]{Bu}) the properties (S) and (S)$^{op}$ above are not implied by the rest of the properties and we need to add them.
-These properties are necessary to ensure that we get a structure which is equivalent to an additive sub-bifunctor of $\Ext^1$ as we show in Section \ref{section:subfunctors}.
-The reason behind this is that the Baer sum uses the direct sum of two short exact sequences in its construction. \end{remark}
+\begin{remark} Note that, contrary to exact structures (see \cite[Proposition 2.9]{Bu}) the properties (S) and (S)$^{op}$ above are not implied by the rest of the properties and we need to add them. \end{remark}